miathedev/kubespray/README.md

 cat inventory/mycluster/group_vars/all/all.yml
 cat inventory/mycluster/group_vars/k8s_cluster/k8s-cluster.yml

-# Clean up old Kubernete cluster with Ansible Playbook - run the playbook as root
+# Clean up old Kubernetes cluster with Ansible Playbook - run the playbook as root
 # The option `--become` is required, as for example cleaning up SSL keys in /etc/,
 # uninstalling old packages and interacting with various systemd daemons.
 # Without --become the playbook will fail to run!